marc-mas-ferrer/dt-for-implementers/lab_guides/content/01 - Detect, Visualize and Prioritize/index.md

 <!-- ### 1.6 Monitor applications and releases -->
 ## 1.5 Monitor applications and releases

-So far we looked at the vulnerabilities from a global perspective, but often you want to know what vulnerabilities an application has, or more precisly, a certain version of an application that is deployed.
+So far, we looked at the vulnerabilities from a global perspective, but often you want to know what vulnerabilities an application has, or more precisely, a certain version of an application that is deployed.
 In order to get that information, we can use the [Release monitoring](https://docs.dynatrace.com/docs/shortlink/release-hub) capability in Dynatrace.

 In order to see which versions or our applications are deployed in which environments, you can take a look at the Release monitoring view.
 Click on Apps in the navigation and select Releases in the Automation section.
 This gives you an overview of the different versions of each application that are deployed.
 But in order to get more details out of it and create a overview of the vulnerabilities per application, we can leverage the dashboarding capabilities in Dynatrace.